3hiuwoo/PMQ/experiment.md

 | 2048       | **0.883140** | 0.695391     | 0.617683     |
 | 4096       | 0.880481     | 0.687375     | 0.601843     |

-# EXP3: Compare with SimCLR
+# EXP3: Ablation on batch size and epoch with SimCLR

 ## pretrain for 100 epochs